nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-20-pickle_rick.md

 ![screenshot12](../assets/images/pickle_rick/screenshot12.png)

 Could we execute shell commands on the target machine through this panel?
 Before testing this out, I tried to visit the other pages.
-However they all required us to have **rick's** account in order to access them:
+However they all required us to be in **rick's** account in order to access them:

 ![screenshot13](../assets/images/pickle_rick/screenshot13.png)